 Only have a customer name and email address?
 That's enough to use CRM as a simple contact management system.
 A good CRM lets you add activities that you've planned or completed, like follow-ups with new prospects, and then track data on what kinds of replies have (or haven't) worked so far.
 Voila: you've got a valuable strategic task manager.

 Add notes on who makes decisions at each business you sell to, and you have a leg up on a meaningful, data-driven sales strategy.
 Add industry information and company size and you can segment customers by channel.

-The best CRMs show at a glance how hot or cold a lead really is.
+The best CRM software shows at a glance how hot or cold a lead really is.
 The more data love you give your CRM, the more it loves you back.

 Marketing and sales go better with a CRM.
 Sales staff can work on their own more efficiently and work together more smoothly.
 Who spoke to a prospect last?
 What did they talk about?
 What's the next step?
 A good CRM knows and will assign a score or a value to each prospect in your pipeline and give you weighted sales projections.